-- (3) Amounts represent the aggregate grant date fair value for stock options granted in 2012, as calculated in accordance with ASC Topic 718, but excluding the effect of estimated forfeitures.
-The fair value of the awards was determined using the valuation methodology and assumptions described in Note 8 of the Notes to our Consolidated Financial Statements included in our annual report on Form 10-K for the fiscal year ended December 31, 2012.
-The options granted during 2012 have an exercise price equal to the closing price of our common stock on the NASDAQ Capital Market on the date of grant and generally vest over a period of three years from the date of grant or through the end of their current term as a director. - (4) Upon his election as a director in May 2012, Mr. Wilkin was granted an option to purchase 120,000 shares of common stock at an exercise price of \$1.63 per share, which was the only option held by him as of December 31, 2012. - (5) In November 2012, Mr. Dalhouse was granted an option to purchase 54,356 shares of common stock at an exercise price of \$1.69 per share.
-As of December 31, 2012, Mr. Dalhouse held outstanding options to purchase 174,356 shares of our common stock at a weighted average exercise price of \$3.58 per share. - (6) In November 2012, Mr. Williamson was granted an option to purchase 54,356 shares of common stock at an exercise price of \$1.69 per share.
-As of December 31, 2012, Mr. Williamson held outstanding options to purchase 174,356 shares of our common stock at a weighted average exercise price of \$3.58 per share. - (7) In May 2012, Mr. Roedel was granted an option to purchase 57,096 shares of common stock at an exercise price of \$1.63 per share.
-In November 2012, Mr. Roedel was granted an option to purchase 7,068 shares of common stock at an exercise price of \$1.69 per share.
-As of December 31, 2012, Mr. Roedel held outstanding options to purchase 494,017 shares of our common stock at a weighted average exercise price of \$1.72 per share. - (8) In January 2012, Dr. Kent Murphy, was granted an option to purchase 51,290 shares of common stock at an exercise price of \$1.69 per share, which was the only option held by him as of December 31, 2012.
+(3) Amounts represent the aggregate grant date fair value for stock options granted in 2013, as calculated in accordance with ASC Topic 718, but excluding the effect of estimated forfeitures.
+The fair value of the awards was determined using the valuation methodology and assumptions described in Note 8 of the Notes to our Consolidated Financial Statements included in our annual report on Form 10-K for the fiscal year ended December 31, 2013.
+The options granted during 2013 have an exercise price equal to the closing price of our common stock on the NASDAQ Capital Market on the date of grant and generally vest over a period of three years from the date of grant or through the end of their current term as a director.

+(4) Upon his re-election as a director in May 2013, Mr. Roedel was granted an option to purchase 120,000 shares of common stock at an exercise price of \$1.31 per share.
+Mr. Roedel was granted an additional option to purchase 120,000 shares of common stock at an exercise price of \$1.31 per share for his service as Chairman of the board.
+As of

+December 31, 2013, Mr. Roedel held outstanding options to purchase 734,017 shares of our common stock at a weighted average exercise price of \$1.58 per share.

+(5) Upon re-election as a director in May 2013, Mr. Murphy was granted an option to purchase 120,000 shares of common stock at an exercise price of \$1.31.
+As of December 31, 2013, Mr. Murphy held outstanding options to purchase 171,290 shares of common stock at a weighted average price of 1.42 per share.